Golf as a Business Tool

 Multiple industry surveys over the years have consistently shown that:

-Depending on region and industry, estimates often show that 30–50% of senior executives play golf recreationally.
-Among entrepreneurs, investors, and company owners, the percentage is often even higher.
+Depending on region and industry, estimates show that 30–50% of senior executives play golf recreationally.
+Among entrepreneurs, investors, and company owners, the percentage is often higher.
+Why?

 Because Golf Attracts People Who: